objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

 ``` html /Shared/Error.cshtml
 <span class="redhead">A minor error has occured: @Model.Exception.Message</span>
 ```
- and throw an exception in Index action of HomeController.
+ and throw an exception in Index action of the HomeController.
 If you run the application now, you should see a message.

 Now that we have something to tell us that we didn't break any thing.
 Let's go ahead extend the HandleError filter.